Guanyin and the underworld

-Guanyin became the goddess of mercy and compassion.
+Guanyin became the god of mercy and compassion.
 She was very popular.
 People who wanted her to help them shook rattles and set off firecrackers to get her attention.
-She is usually shown as a lady holding a baby, dressed in white, sitting on a lotus.
+Artists usually showed her as a lady holding a baby, dressed in white, sitting on a lotus.

 Stories about Guanyin seem to have actually gotten started from stories about a male Indian boddhisatva called Avalokitesvara.
-Somehow, along the way, Guanyin changed both her name and her gender!
+Somehow, along the way, she changed both her name and her gender!

 Kuan-yin, by Chun-Fang Yu (2000).
 Not , but a detailed account of the historical development of this Chinese goddess.